sissaschool/xmlschema/doc/testing.rst

 **--timeout=SEC**
     Timeout for fetching resources (default=300).

-**--skip**
+**--lax-encode**
-    Skip strict encoding checks (for cases where test data uses default or fixed values or some test data are skipped by wildcards processContents).
+    Use lax mode on encode checks (for cases where test data uses default or fixed values or some test data are skipped by wildcards processContents).
+    Ignored on schema tests.

 **--debug**
     Activate the debug mode (only the cases with `--debug` are executed).